Considerations Before Starting HIV Treatment

 • Do they take my concerns seriously?

 If so, great!
 If not, you may want to make some changes.
 Although it can be difficult, you may want to ask your provider directly if they will be available for questions.
 If you do not feel fully respected or taken seriously, you may want to talk to your provider.
 You may want to tell them that you are concerned that your relationship is not as strong as it could be because of how you feel they are behaving.
-It may help to write down the questions you would like to ask your health care provider before you go to visits.
+It may help to write down the questions you would like to ask your healthcare provider before you go to visits.
 Finally, it is always important to answer your provider's questions with the truth, not with what you think they want to hear.
-If these steps still do not work, it may be time to look for another provider if that is possible.
+If these steps still do not work, it may be time to look for another provider if that is an option.

-If possible, it is also wise to have a health care provider who is an HIV specialist.
-Health care providers who spend most of their time on HIV care are best able to manage this condition.
+If possible, it is also wise to have a healthcare provider who is an HIV specialist.
+Healthcare providers who spend most of their time on HIV care are best able to manage this condition.
 Helpful suggestions for HIV specialists near you can come from friends and/or ASOs (AIDS Service Organizations), or by checking with the American Academy of HIV Medicine (AAHIVM).
 To find an ASO in your area, click here or look at AAHIVM's Referral Link.
 You can also check with the International Association of Providers of AIDS Care.

 Knowledge About HIV